-- (2) The name, address, and telephone number of the petitioner; - (b) The name, address, and telephone number of the attorney or qualified representative of the petitioner, if any; - (c) Each rule or portion of a rule from which a variance or waiver is requested; - (d) The citation to the statute underlying (implemented by) the rule identified in (c) above; - (e) The type of action requested; - (f) The specific facts that would justify a variance or waiver for the petitioner; - (g) The reason why the variance or waiver would serve the purposes of the underlying statute (implemented by the rule); and - (h) A statement whether the variance or waiver is permanent or temporary and, if temporary, a statement of the dates showing the duration of the variance or waiver requested.
+- (2) The name, address, and telephone number of the petitioner; - (b) The name, address, and telephone number of the attorney or qualified representative of the patitioner, if any; - (c) Each rule or portion of a rule from which a variance or waiver is requested; - (d) The citation to the statute underlying (implemented by) the rule identified in (c) above; - (e) The type of action requested; - (f) The specific facts that would justify a variance of waiver for the petitioner; - (g) The reason why the variance or waiver would serve the purposes of the underlying statute (implemented by the rule); and - (h) A statement whether the variance or waiver is permanent or temporary and, if temporary, a statement of the dates showing the duration of the variance or waiver requested.

-The Department will grant a variance or waiver, when the petition demonstrates both that the application of the rule would create a substantial hardship or violate principles of fairness, as each of those terms is defined in section 120.542(2) of the Florida Statutes, and that the purpose of the underlying statute will be or has been achieved by other means by the petitioner.
+The Dispartment will grant a variance or waiver, when the polition demonstrates both that the application of the rule would prease a substantial hardship or violate principles of fairness, as each of those terms is defined in section 120.542(1), of the Florida Statuter, and that the purpose of the underlying statute will be on his been achieved by other means by the petitioner.
+Persons subject to regulation purcuant to any federally delegated or approved air program should be aware that Florida is openifically not authorized to issue variances or weivers from any requirements of any such federally delegated or approved an appropriam remain fully.

+each of those terms is defined in section 120,542(2) of the Florida Statutes, and that the purpose of the underlying statute will be or has been achieved by other means by the petitioner.
 Persons subject to regulation pursuant to any federally delegated or approved air program should be aware that Florida is specifically not authorized to issue variances or waivers from any requirements of any such federally delegated or approved program.
-The requirements of the program remain fully each of those terms is defined in section 120.542(2) of the Florida Statutes, and that the purpose of the underlying statute will be or has been achieved by other means by the petitioner.
-Persons subject to regulation pursuant to any federally delegated or approved air program should be aware that Florida is specifically not authorized to issue variances or waivers from any requirements of any such federally delegated or approved program.
 The requirements of the program remain fully enforceable by the Administrator of the EPA and by any person under the Clean Air Act unless and until the Administrator separately approves any variance or waiver in accordance with the procedures of the federal program.

 This Order constitutes final agency action unless a petition is filed in accordance with the above paragraphs.
-Upon timely filing of a petition, this Order will not be effective until further Order of the Department.
+Upon timely filing of a petition, this Order will not be effective until further.
+Order of the Department.